Mineric/canister/CODEBASE_INDEXER_README.md

 ## Overview

-The Codebase Indexing and Self-Awareness System is a comprehensive solution that enables the Google ADK agent to deeply understand and navigate both its own codebase and external Python codebases.
-This system provides intelligent code search, dependency analysis, and self-reflection capabilities.
+The Codebase Indexing aim to be solution that enables the agent to be self aware by deeply understanding and navigating both its own codebase and external Python codebases.
+This system provides code search, dependency analysis, and self-reflection capabilities.

 ## Key Features